-Subject to stockholder approval of the A&R 2008 Plan, the maximum number of shares of common stock of the Company that may be issued pursuant to awards granted under the A&R 2008 Plan will be 3,980,000 (which is equal to the 2,360,000 new shares being proposed plus the 1,620,000 shares originally authorized under the 2008 Plan) subject to adjustments to prevent dilution, plus any shares subject to outstanding awards under the Company's Performance Award Plan as of August 8, 2008 that cease for any reason to be subject to such awards other than by reason of exercise or settlement of the awards to the extent they are exercised for or settled in vested and nonforfeitable shares; provided that (1) any shares granted under options or stock appreciation rights shall be counted against this limit on a one-for-one basis; (2) any shares granted as awards other than options or stock appreciation rights on or after the effective date of the A&R 2008 Plan will be counted against this limit as 1.8 shares for every one share subject to such award; and (3) any shares granted as awards other than options or stock appreciation rights on or after the effective date of the A&R 2008 Plan mill be counted against this limit as 1.5 shares for every one share subject to such award.
-The shares issued pursuant to awards granted under the A&R 2008 Plan may be shares that are authorized and unissued or shares that were reacquired by the Company, including shares purchased in the open market so long as they were not repurchased with the proceeds from the exercise of an option award.
+Subject to stockholder approval of the Second A&R 2008 Plan, the maximum number of shares of common stock of the Company that may be issued pursuant to awards granted under the Second A&R 2008 Plan will be 5,700,000 (which is equal to the 5,306,897 new shares being proposed plus the 393,103 shares that remain available for issuance under new awards under the First A&R 2008 Plan).
+This limitation is subject to adjustment to prevent dilution, and also allows for the issuance of such number of additional shares as is equal to the number of shares subject to outstanding awards under (i) the First A&R 2008 Plan on the date the Second A&R 2008 Plan becomes effective and (ii) the Company's Performance Award Plan as of August 8, 2008, in each case, that cease for any reason to be subject to such awards other than by reason of exercise or settlement of the awards to the extent they are exercised for or settled in vested and nonforfeitable shares.

+Any shares granted under options or stock appreciation rights will be counted against the plan limit on a one-for-one basis; whereas any shares granted as awards other than options or stock appreciation rights that are outstanding on or after the effective date of the Second A&R 2008 Plan will be counted against the limit as 1.91 shares for every one share subject to such award.
+The shares issued pursuant to awards granted under the Second A&R 2008 Plan may be shares that are authorized and unissued or shares that were reacquired by the Company, including shares purchased in the open market so long as they were not repurchased with the proceeds from the exercise of an option award.

-For purposes of the foregoing share limit, the aggregate number of shares issued under the A&R 2008 Plan at any time will equal only the number of shares actually issued upon exercise or settlement of an award.
-Notwithstanding the foregoing, shares subject to an award under the A&R 2008 Plan may not again be made available for issuance under the A&R 2008 Plan if such shares are: (1) shares that were subject to a stock-settled stock appreciation right and were not issued upon the net settlement or net exercise of such stock appreciation right, (2) shares used to pay the exercise price of an option, (3) shares delivered to or withheld by the Company to pay the withholding taxes related an to award, or (4) shares repurchased on the open market with the proceeds of an option exercise.
-Shares subject to awards that have been canceled, expired, forfeited or otherwise not issued under an award and shares subject to awards settled in cash will not count as shares issued under the A&R 2008 Plan.
+For purposes of the foregoing share limit, the aggregate number of shares issued under the Second A&R 2008 Plan at any time will equal only the number of shares actually issued upon exercise or settlement of an award.
+Notwithstanding the foregoing, shares subject to an award under the Second A&R 2008 Plan may not again be made available for issuance under the Second A&R 2008 Plan if such shares are: (1) shares that were subject to a stock-settled stock appreciation right and were not issued upon the net settlement or net exercise of such stock appreciation right, (2) shares used to pay the exercise price of an option, (3) shares delivered to or withheld by the Company to pay the withholding taxes related an to award, or (4) shares repurchased on the open market with the proceeds of an option exercise.
+Shares subject to awards that have been canceled, expired, forfeited or otherwise not issued under an award and shares subject to awards settled in cash will not count as shares issued under the Second A&R 2008 Plan